 - fluid intake

-Including more fiber in the diet tends to increase stool weight.
+Including more fiber in the diet tends to

 People who are taller or weigh more are likely to have heavier stools.
 In addition, drinking more fluids increases the weight of a stool, as more fluid leaves the body through bowel movements.